-The text consists of two volumes: Great Domesday which is now bound in two parts and the Little Domesday which is now bound in three parts.
-The Great Domesday describes thirty-one counties while the Little Domesday covers Essex, Norfolk and Suffolk.
+The text consists of two volumes: Great Domesday, which is now bound in two parts, and the Little Domesday, which is now bound in three parts.
+The Great Domesday describes 31 counties while the Little Domesday covers only Essex, Norfolk and Suffolk.
 The names refer only to the size of the volumes, not their importance.
 Ironically, the Little Domesday is of greater bulk than the Great Domesday because less abbreviations were used and it contains greater information for many of the entries.
 It is important to note that the Books are not censuses because they record only the head of households.

-Like censuses of today, it was out of date before it was completed as estates changed hands during the survey, rents and of course, livestock which were dutifully listed in many places expectedly changed.
+Like censuses of today, it was out of date before it was completed.
+Estates changed hands during the survey, and of course livestock, which were dutifully listed in many places, expectedly changed.

 De Williamo tenet Ricoardus iiii hidis in BERMINGEHA.
 Terra

 est vi carucis.
 In dominio est una./ v. villiani / iiii. bordarii cum .ii. carucis